filiphazardous/bodypix_rust_demo/README.md

  `assets/models` folder.
 Update the name of the model and the stride accordingly.

+Put an image called `test-image.jpg` in `assets/images` (or with some other name - in which case you have to update the name).

 ### Getting the model
 [simple_bodypix_python](https://github.com/ajaichemmanam/simple_bodypix_python)
  has a script (`get-model.sh`) that is a good tool for downloading models.